Amazon ECS task definition differences for the Fargate launch type - Amazon Elastic Container Service

 When you run Windows containers on Amazon Fargate, you must have the X86_64 CPU architecture.

 When you run Linux containers on Amazon Fargate, you can use the X86_64 CPU architecture, or the ARM64 architecture for your ARM-based applications.
-For more information, see Working with 64-bit ARM workloads on Amazon ECS.
+For more information, see Amazon ECS task definitions for 64-bit ARM workloads.

 Task CPU and memory